d3Xm/dTuxTriage/README.md

 # Changes:

-2021-05-10
+2021-05-10<br />
-Fixed numerous small bugs and mispelled referals
+Fixed numerous small bugs and mispelled referals<br />
-Added new function to check for available space and check the size of memory and take that into account wether to run or not.
+Added a new function to check for available diskspace and check the size of volatilememory and take that into account wether to run or not. <br />
-Added function for memdump and creating a volatility profile Added flags for debian/rhel to supp
+Added function for memdump and creating a volatility profile<br />
+Added flags for debian/rhel to supp<br />
-Added newer version of RKhunter and ClamAV to the repository
+Added newer version of RKhunter and ClamAV to the repository<br />